 What types of career support do you offer students?

 The Career Development Center assists students with employment, internships, externships, decision making (major, career, interests), and graduate and professional school searches throughout their time at Bucknell.
 In addition, a comprehensive alumni career services program is available to graduates.
 As a parent, you can review career resources on our website that will help you understand how the Career Development Center supports students throughout their time at the University and after graduation.

 What are the employment prospects for new graduates?

 In general, Bucknell graduates do well in the marketplace.
-For example, nine months after graduation, 96 percent of the Class of 2012 reported being employed, in graduate school, both employed and in graduate school, or volunteering.
+For example, nine months after graduation, 96 percent of the Class of 2015 reported being employed, in graduate school, both employed and in graduate school or volunteering within nine months of graduation.
+See the Annual Postgraduate Report of Activity for more details.

 Employers in both profit and nonprofit organizations highly value the skills set and profile that a Bucknellian brings to the table.
 The Career Development Center works with a wide variety of employers each year in cultivating externship, internship, entry-level full time, and experienced hires for our students and alumni.